cpan-authors/IPC-Run/README.md

 or a list of commands, io operations, and/or timers/timeouts to execute.
 Consecutive commands must be separated by a pipe operator '|' or an '&'.
-External commands are passed in as array references, and, on systems supporting fork(), Perl code may be passed in as subs:
+External commands are passed in as array references or [IPC::Run::Win32Process](https://metacpan.org/pod/IPC%3A%3ARun%3A%3AWin32Process) objects.
+On systems supporting fork(), Perl code may be passed in as subs:

     run \@cmd;
     run \@cmd1, '|', \@cmd2;